vikassri/vikassri.github.io/_posts/2020-08-16-CDP-DC-Security.md

 ```bash
 Cloudera Manager -> Add Services -> Select Ranger KMS
 ```
-But before that you need to create the dabase for this services using below commands.
+But before that you need to create the dabase for these services using below commands.

 ```sql
 # mysql